 Wholegrain cracker ingredients

 Oats and wholemeal flour are both packed with healthy fibre, vitamins and minerals.
-They'll help to stabilise your blood sugar, and keep you fuller for longer.
 If you are making the recipe in a food processor, the oats will become mostly broken down, but some nubby bits will remain to give a nice texture.

 Olive oil.
 Olive oil is rich in antioxidants, and a key component of the Mediterranean diet which has proven health benefits.
 (Read more about the health benefits of olive oil.)
 Of course you can replace the oil in this recipe with any other type of healthy oil if you prefer, but the nice thing about making your own crackers is that you can avoid the ubiquitous palm oil.